BoBch27/firevault_go/README.md

 Transformations
 ------------
 Firevault also supports rules that transform the field's value.
 There are built-in transformations, with support for adding **custom** ones.
-To use them, it's as simple as adding a prefix to the tag.
+To use them, it's as simple as adding a prefix to the rule.

 *Again, the order in which they are executed depends on the tag order.*